breimanntools/aaanalysis/docs/source/index/usage_principles.rst

    :align: center
    :alt: AAanalysis workflow

+   AAanalysis pipeline illustrating the typical data flow, represented as data frames, with key methods (Python classes) highlighted by black squares.

 Details on the foundational concepts of AAnalysis are provided by the following sections:

 .. toctree::